Address: 1 Lombard Place Map

 - On average, 350 men worked on the tower's construction at any one time for a total of 3 million man-hours.
-In all of that time nobody was killed or seriously injured on the job.
+Nobody was killed or seriously injured on the job.

 - Hoisting the 16,000 lb back-up generator to the top of the building, (heating, cooling and much of the mechanical systems are located on the top floor - level 32 - rather than the basement), took place on Dec.
 18, 1968.
 At the time it was the heaviest lift ever to take place in Western Canada.

-- The 31st floor, between the Richardson corporate suites on 30 and the mechanical level, had an observation deck that went around the entire building !
-(More details in a future post !).
+- The 31st floor, between the Richardson corporate suites on 30 and the mechanical level, had an observation deck that went around the entire building.

-Air Canada had five floors (2 to 6) and took four days to move a majority of their office contents from their old digs at the Canada Building, 352 Donald near Ellice, to the new.
+Air Canada had five floors (2 to 6) and took four days to move a majority of their office contents from their old digs at the Canada Building, 352 Donald near Ellice.
 Their 600 employees reported for work 9 a.m. on Tuesday, August 4, 1969.

-The other large tenant was James A. Richardson and Sons Ltd and their subsidiary companies, Richardson Securities Pioneer Grain among them, moved in stages in the last half of September.
-They, too, had 5 floors, (26 to 30).
-Other initial tenants included: McDonald, Currie & Co.
+The other large tenant was James A. Richardson and Sons Ltd and their subsidiary companies such as Richardson Securities and Pioneer Grain.
+They also had five floors, (26 to 30).
+Their offices moved in stages during the latter part of September 1969.
+Other initial tenants included: McDonald, Currie and Co.
 (Aug.
 1969); Price Waterhouse Co.
 (Sept.
-1969); The Bank of Commerce (Nov.
+1969) and the Bank of Commerce (Nov.
 1969).

-The official opening of the Richardson Building took place November 14, 1969.
-For such an anticipated building the ceremony itself received little fanfare in the newspapers aside from a number of panoramic shots of the city from the observation floor that day.
-Former company president (1939 - 1966) and wife of another former President James A. Richardson Muriel Sprague Richardson had the honour of declaring the building open.
+The official opening of the Richardson Building took place on November 14, 1969.
+For such an anticipated building, the ceremony itself received little fanfare in the newspapers aside from a number of panoramic shots of the city from the observation floor.
+Former company president (1939 - 1966) Muriel Sprague Richardson declared the building open.

-The Richardson Building lost it's status as Winnipeg's tallest building, by 4 metres, in 1990 with the opening of the TD Centre (now Canwest Global Place).
+In 1990 the Richardson Building lost its status as Winnipeg's tallest building by 4 metres,when the opening of the TD Centre (now Canwest Global Place) opened.